-From the computer's perspective, a program is simply machine instructions and data.
+From the computer's perspective a program is simply machine instructions and data.
 Usually both the instructions and data reside in the same memory space.
 This is referred to as a Von Neumann architecture.
-In order for a program to run, it must first be loaded into main memory.
-The processor must then fetch the address of its first instruction, at which point execution begins.
+In order for a program to run it must be loaded into main memory and the address of the first instruction of the program given to the processor.
 In the early days of computing, programs were coded into computers by hand and then executed.
-Nowadays, all of the nasty details of loading programs from auxiliary memory into main memory are handled by an operating system - which, by the way, is a program.
+Nowadays all the nasty details of loading programs from auxiliary memory into main memory are handled by an operating system, which, by the way, is a program.

-Since both instructions and data reside in main memory, how does a computer know when it is dealing with an instruction or with data?
-The answer to this question will be discussed in detail shortly, but here's a quick answer: it depends on what the computer is expecting.
+Since both instructions and data reside in main memory how does a computer know when it is dealing with an instruction or with data?
+The answer to this question will be discussed in detail below but here's a quick answer: It depends on what the computer is expecting.
 If a computer reads a memory location expecting to find an instruction and it does, everything runs fine.
 The instruction is decoded and executed.
-If it reads a memory location expecting to find an instruction but instead finds garbage, then the decode fails and the computer might lock up!
+If it reads a memory location expecting to find an instruction to find an instruction but instead finds garbage, then the decode fails and the computer might lock up!